KaiquanMah/llm-trust-lens/README.md

   * The figures below are in percentage terms (from 0.00% to 100.00%)
   * '-' refers to experiments which have yet to be conducted
   * We followed our sort order in section 7.1's table
+  * Even though the [2021 THUIAR paper](https://doi.org/10.48550/arXiv.2012.10209) states that their table 3 consists of open vs known Macro F1-scores, it does not make any sense.
+The Macro F1-score is an aggregated score across all classes - in this case open and known.
+Therefore we treat it as a typo in the paper, and take the paper's table 3 to mean class-specific open F1-score vs known F1-score, which we summarise for our experiments below.

 <table>